 God just keeps showering our early service with such blessings!

-I am happy to report that Travis is back and better than ever!
 And we have another new addition!
 Mark McCall, Kevin’s Dad, is also sharing his musical talents with us.

 So all you musicians out there – young and young at heart- join us in praising and worshiping our generous and gracious Father!
 Practice is every Wednesday at 6 pm.